pigmej/statkube/README.md

                         Github password use to login -a, --ask-for-password
                         Force ask for password
+  --token TOKEN         Access token to Github.
   --users USERS [USERS ...]
                         GitHub usernames for lookup for example: ./statkube.py -a --users gitfred pigmej nhlfr --from-date FROM_DATE
-                        Created from date, format: YYYY-MM-DD --to-date TO_DATE     Created to date, format: YYYY-MM-DD -l {day,week,month}, --last {day,week,month}
+                        Created FROM date, format: YYYY-MM-DD --to-date TO_DATE     Created TO date, format: YYYY-MM-DD -l {day,week,month}, --last {day,week,month}
   -g GROUP, --group GROUP
                         The group of users must be defined first in